 He next joined the Cerberus 28 in August 1775, going out to North America and creating a great deal of havoc in attacking Falmouth, Maine.
 His frigate patrolled to the north of Long Island Sound in the early part of 1776, taking a number of rebel vessels off Block Island in April, and she participated on 8 December at the occupation of Rhode Island.
 On 13 August 1777 a prize being towed by the Cerberus was subject to a combustible attack by one of David Bushnell’s devices near New London, Connecticut, three men being killed outright.
 She later rescued the crew of the armed schooner Admiral Parker, Lieutenant Robert Deans, which had ran aground off Stonington on 22 September and was set on fire.
 The Cerberus was herself abandoned and burned at Rhode Island on 7 August 1778 to prevent capture by the French.

-He was flag captain of Rodney’s new flagship Formidable 90 in November 1781 and going out to the Leeward Islands at the turn of the year commanded her at the Battle of the Saintes on 12 April 1782, although Captain Lord Cranstoun had joined the ship that very morning in order to replace him.
+He was appointed flag captain of Rodney’s new flagship Formidable 90 in November 1781 and going out to the Leeward Islands at the turn of the year commanded her at the Battle of the Saintes on 12 April 1782, although Captain Lord Cranstoun had joined the ship that very morning in order to replace him.
 Following the battle he removed briefly to the Resolution 74 in place of the fatally wounded Captain Lord Robert Manners, and in June exchanged with Captain Sir James Wallace of the Warrior 74, sailing to New York with Admiral Hugh Pigot in command of the fleet and returning to the Leeward Islands before going home and paying her off in June 1783 to be presented to the King at Court in the following month..